Lemoncode/d3js-typescript-examples/01-from-barchart-to-semi-arch/04-pimp-chart/Readme.md

-"You nailed it!" the boss said, that's great, buuuuut... he asked as well if we can just pimp a bit the chart, it is going to be published on an online newspaper and it needs some details like add a legend to the chart...
+"You nailed it!" the boss said, that's great, buuuuut... he asked as well if we can just pimp a bit the chart, it is going to be published on an online newspaper and it needs some details like add a legend to the chart, highlight the selected party when we make a mouse hover, ...

 Something like: